-Color mode Description sRGB Use when projecting computer images conforming to the sRGB color standard (the default setting when projecting from a computer with analog video).
-Dynamic Best for projecting movies with vivid color in bright rooms.
+Color mode Description Dynamic Best for projecting movies with vivid color in bright rooms.
+This is the default mode for projecting from video devices other than RGB video.
 Presentation Use when you're projecting a presentation in a bright room.
+This is the default mode when you're projecting from a computer or RGB video device.
 Theatre Use when projecting movies in a dark room.
-Living Room Best for playing video games or watching TV in a bright room.
+Living Room Best for playing video games or watching TV in a bright room. sRGB Use when projecting computer or video images conforming to the sRGB color standard.
+Make sure your computer or video device signal is also set to sRGB.
 Blackboard Choose this fixed color mode when you need to project against a green blackboard.
+Lets images retain their natural tints.